What is the Fate of the Wicked?

 If it is the regret which produces no rest day or night, then the most natural way to read the "tormented with burning sulphur" bit is as a symbolic representation of the internal torment these people inflict on themselves.

-We have already noted that terms like 'eternal' and 'everlasting' are generally used to refer to purpose, not duration.
-In this context, we should note that a few chapters later, the smoke from Babylon ('the great prostitute') is described as going up 'for ever and ever' (Revelation 19:3) without any hint of eternal torment.
-And, shortly afterwards, we see 'a new heaven and a new earth, for the first heaven and the first earth had passed away' (Revelation 21:1).
-Are we expected to imagine the smoke from Babylon drifting up somewhere in the new heaven?
-I honestly can't imagine that this is John's intention.
+And, shortly afterwards, we see 'a new heaven and a new earth, for the first heaven and the first earth had passed away' (25).
+Are we expected to imagine the smoke from these suffering souls and from Babylon drifting up somewhere in the new heaven or the new earth?
+I honestly can't imagine that this is what John is describing.

 Perhaps I don't need to say this, but just in case...
-It is a well-established principle that you do not attempt to establish doctrine on the basis of a single text.
+It is a well-established principle of exegesis that you do not attempt to establish doctrine on the basis of a single text.
 Another well-established principle says that you do not use obscure passages to establish doctrine which contradicts other clearer passages.

 Both these principles caution us against using the only passage in the Bible which suggests there may be eternal torment as a simple 'proof text' for the doctrine.